Squidex/squidex-docs2/02-documentation/concepts/migrations.md

 3. If the lock has not been taken, the server waits for 5 seconds and continues with step 1.
 If another server is running the migration, the current server will therefore wait until the migration has been completed and it can take the lock.
 Usually the queried database version is then the same as the new version and the server will just release the lock for the next server.

 {% hint style="info" %}
-If a server crashes before it can release the lock the database is essentially locked forever and all servers would wait wait for the lock to be released.
+If a server crashes before it can release the lock the database is essentially locked forever and all servers would wait for the lock to be released.
 You have to release manually to solve this issue.
 {% endhint %}

 ### Migration steps